 The judges’ decision is final and no correspondence or discussion about the judging process will be entered into.

-The final awards event will take place at the Durham Book Festival on 13 October 2022 when the prize will be presented.
+The final awards event will take place in Newcastle on 7 March 2024 when the prize will be presented.

 Media and communications